 Learning Support

-The Learning Support Department provides tailored assistance for students with a diagnosed learning need and identifies additional students through teacher referrals.
-Typically, any student requiring further investigation into a specific learning need will have been at the College for at least a term before this process begins.
+The Learning Support Department provides personalised assistance for students with a diagnosed learning need and identifies additional students through teacher referrals.
+Typically, any student who arrives at Lancing without a diagnosis who is requiring further investigation into a specific learning need will have been at the College for at least a term before this process begins.
+Lancing College learning support staff can conduct cognitive assessments to support staff, students and parents in understanding student learning styles and preferences.

 Learning needs are categorised into four key areas: